Quartermaster Award (Boy Scouts of America)

 The Quartermaster Award is the highest rank attainable in the Sea Scouting program of the Boy Scouts of America.

 Award

 The award consists of a medal suspended from a blue ribbon; the ribbon is suspended from a silver-colored bar bearing the design of a double carrick bend knot.
 The medal is a silver ship's wheel with a compass inscribed inside the wheel and bearing the Sea Scouting emblem consisting of the universal BSA insignia superimposed on an anchor.

-The blue stands for the loyalty to country; the compass suggests the importance of a carefully chosen direction in life; the wheel reminds Sea Scouts that they are the guides of their own future; the anchor reminds the Sea Scout that a truly worthy life must be anchored in duty to God.
+The blue colour represent loyalty to country, while the compass symbolises direction in life.
+The wheel represents personal responsibility for one's future, and the anchor symbolises duty to God.

 The badge is a cloth patch bearing the wheel and compass emblem on a blue background with a silver border.
 Recipients may wear the corresponding square knot insignia, with a white knot on a blue background on the BSA uniform.